Troubleshooting Issues With ...

 - If the user is using a mobile device, check to see if there's any software that might impact authentication and/or authorization (such as not running some type of required software).

-- Check to see if the user can access some of the application's key URLs, such as the identity provider's single sign-on URL (indicating a network connectivity issue).
+- Check to see if the user can access some of the application's key URLs, such as the identity provider's Single Sign-on (SSO) URL (indicating a network connectivity issue).